-We have identified little in the way of existing literature that tries to link objective impact estimates with subjective participant evaluations.
-The most directly related analyses are those of Heckman and Smith (1998) and Philipson and Hedges (1998), both of which use treatment group dropout as a crude indicator of participants' evaluations.
-More broadly, Jacob and Lefgren (2005) compare principals' subjective evaluations of teachers to econometric estimates of teacher value added, but do not consider the teachers' evaluations of their own value-added.
+In contrast to the extensive literature from laboratory experiments in social psychology referred to above, few studies based on survey data from social experiments examine relationships between consistent impact estimates and participant evaluations.
+However, Heckman and Smith (1998) and Philipson and Hedges (1998) do, using treatment group dropout (rather than responses to actual evaluation questions) as an indicator of participants' evaluations.
+More broadly, Jacob and Lefgren (2005) compare principals' subjective evaluations of teachers to econometric estimates of teacher valueadded, but do not consider the teachers' own evaluations of their value-added.
 Prendergast (1999) reviews the literature on subjective performance evaluation, but that literature primarily views subjective evaluations as a way to deal with situations in which agents have multiple tasks (the outputs from some but not all of which allow objective measurement), not as a potentially cost-saving alternative to objective evaluation.
 That literature is also focused mainly on performance evaluation of workers within firms, not evaluation of the effects of programs on participant labor market outcomes.
-To foreshadow our main findings, the data indicate that the impact estimates we prefer - the ones using subgroup variation in experimental impacts and the ones based on quantile differences - have little relationship with self-reported impacts.
-At the same time, inputs, outcomes and simple before-after estimates all do predict self-reported impacts, often strongly so.

 We organize the remainder of the paper as follows.
-Section 2 describes the data from the JTPA experiment and the basic structure of the JTPA program.
-Section 3 presents the conceptual framework that guides our econometric analysis and our interpretation of our results.
+Section 2 describes the basic structure of the JTPA program, the NJS experiment and the resulting data.
+Section 3 presents the conceptual framework that guides our econometric analysis and our interpretation of results.
 Section 4 discusses the construction and interpretation of the alternative econometric estimates of program impact on employment and earnings that we construct using the experimental data.
-Section 5 presents our results on the relationship between participants' self-reported impacts and impacts estimated using the experimental data.
-Section 6 examines the relationship between self-reported impacts and before-after employment and earnings changes, as well as proxies such as inputs and outcomes while Section 7 examines the relationship between self-reported evaluations and performance measures.
-Finally, Section 8 lays out the conclusions that we draw from our analysis.
+Section 5 presents results on the relationship between participants' self-reported impacts and impacts estimated using the experimental data.
+Section 6 examines the relationship between self-reported impacts and before-after employment and earnings changes, as well as proxies such as inputs and outcomes, while Section 7 examines the relationship between self-reported evaluations and performance measures.
+Finally, Section 8 lays out conclusions we draw from our analysis.